herskinduk/Usergroup.SocialConnectedMvc/README.md

 Examples of using the Sitecore MVC Connector Rendering inline:

-    // The NetworkName could also be set as a RenderingParameter if added via item layout configuration.
+    // The NetworkName could also be set as a Rendering Parameter if added via item layout configuration.
 What a wonderful inline GUID :)
 	@Html.Sitecore().Rendering("{853B9105-DD1C-4163-882E-E5BB8925D87F}", new { Parameters = "NetworkName=Facebook" })

 ## Contact